 - On The Wuzzles, Bumblelion (he's half lion, so it counts) is the de facto leader of the group.
 At the very least he's the one who takes the initiative.

-- The eponymous character of Around The World With Willy Fog (based upon Jules Verne's Around the World in Eighty Days) is an anthropomorphic lion.
-While he is not a ruler of anything *, he seems to be of relatively high social status, and is filthy rich.
+- The eponymous character of Around the World with Willy Fog (based upon Jules Verne's Around the World in 80 Days) is an anthropomorphic lion.
+While he is not a ruler of anything note , he seems to be of relatively high social status, and is filthy rich.
 Also, due to the facts that he is the one who made the bet that leads to the journey, and that Rigodon and Tico are his employees, he is logically the leader of this travel party.